mukhtar-github/beginners-guide-to-react/README.md

 If you want to take things a step further, then you can actually get a Babel plugin that will remove the prop-types from your source code for production.
 That plugin is called Babel-plugin-transform-remove-prop-types.
 You could install that and use that in your production build, or many tool kits install and use this by default.

 If you want to learn more about the prop-types that are available, you can go to the prop-types page on npm.
 There are a lot of different types that you can use for your components to validate that people are using your components properly.

+## Understand and Use Interpolation in JSX

+### setup/08-jsx-interpolation.html

+Now that we have a good foundation on React elements, JSX, custom elements, and props, let’s write a React component that has some conditional logic in it to explore the interpolation characteristics of JSX syntax.
+We’ll learn that interpolation is not unique to JSX and we’ll learn the limitations and capabilities of interpolation in JSX.
+With this knowledge, we’ll be more productive using JSX.